philipstreet/philipstreet.github.io/_posts/2024-05-13-issues-when-using-scoop-to-install-git-on-windows.md

 After a bit of frantic Googling, I realised that [Git Credential Manager](https://github.com/git-ecosystem/git-credential-manager){:target="_blank"} had not been installed.
 Doh!

-this is easily resolved by simply installing GCM using Scoop:
+This is easily resolved by simply installing GCM using Scoop:

 {% highlight powershell %}
 scoop bucket add extras